meditationstuff/protocol_1/index.md

 https://twitter.com/meditationstuff/status/1360397644498165763
 "If you're solo working w/ Internal Family Systems Therapy (IFS; e.g. w/ the Self-Therapy Jay Earley book) or Feeding Your Demons (see appendices in the back of both books), & they've come to feel laborious or heavyweight, you can do them NONVERBALLY & SELF-TELEPATHICALLY, too."

+See also:

+* <a href="#superstitious-meditation-muscle-tension-and-will">superstitious meditation, muscle tension, and will</a>

 [<a href="#95h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]